grcengineering/grc_engineering_lab_builder/user_prompts/career_transition.md

 ---

-## TIME & RESOURCES
+## SUPPORT & RESOURCES

-Time Commitment: [REALISTIC_HOURS - e.g., "5-10 hours/week outside work hours for learning", "Weekend intensive to prep for Monday", "30 min/day during commute for study"]

-Timeline Pressure: [URGENCY - e.g., "Performance review at 90 days", "Major audit in 2 months", "Quarterly board presentation coming up", "Annual planning cycle starting soon"]

-Tools & Access I Have: [RESOURCES - e.g., "Access to OneTrust GRC platform", "Google Workspace and basic Python setup", "Salesforce and vendor data exports", "Previous documentation from predecessor", "Budget for training if I can show ROI"]
+**Note:** Tools and time availability are in your_grc_profile.md.
+Focus here on role-specific support.

-Support Available: [HELP - e.g., "Mentor in another department", "Manager is supportive but hands-off", "Team willing to teach but busy", "External consultant available for questions"]
+Support Available: [HELP - e.g., "Mentor in another department", "Manager is supportive but hands-off", "Team willing to teach but busy", "External consultant available for questions", "Predecessor left documentation", "No support - figuring it out alone"]

 ---